 My father was killed in Haiti in 1990 shortly before work began on our shared dream to restore basic dignities to people living in squalor in Haiti.
 After he died, the dream haunted me.
 This is the primary topic of my book, Anse-à-Vodou: A Summer with My Father in Haiti.

 I have struggled with How to do More.
 Right now, I’m keeping it simple, following inspiration: “Do what’s possible and what’s impossible becomes possible”, and a very complicated problem is looking less complex.
 I lit my candle and kept going and I’m certain there’s a light at the end of the tunnel because as Leonard Cohen said, “There is a crack in everything, that’s how the light gets in.”

-I have two projects very dear to my heart in the Caribbean.
+I have two projects very dear to my heart, in Haiti and in Colombia.

-The other is helping the Arhuaco, Kogi, Wiwa and Kankuamo of the Sierra Nevada to do what they do best, 24/7, care for our Mother – earth.
+In Colombia, I am helping the Arhuaco, Kogi, Wiwa and Kankuamo of the Sierra Nevada to do what they do 24/7, care for the Mother of us all, Mother Earth.

 To make a donation to support our current project, the North American Summer Recorrido, please use the PayPal button below.

 To find out more about Gunnekun here, the organization I work with in the Sierra Nevada of Colombia.
 You can email Gunnekun directly by clicking here.
 Correspondence will be in Spanish or Ika.
 If you don’t speak one of those languages a translator can be made available to assist with the transaction.

 To make a tax deductible donation please click here to contact us and we’ll get back to you with details from our umbrella foundation.